jwstegemann/fritz2-docs/Routing.md

 * `StringRoute` uses the url-hash how it is.
 * `MapRoute` marshals and unmarshals the url-hash to `Map<String,String>` where `&` is the separator between the entries.

-You can create a new instance of `Router` easily by using the global `router()` function.
+You can easily create a new instance of `Router` by using the global `router()` function.
 There are currently three of them for each type of your `Route`.
 * `router(default: String): Router<String>` which uses the `StringRoute`
 * `router(default: Map<String, String>): Router<Map<String, String>>` which uses the `MapRoute`
 * `<T> router(default: Route<T>): Router<T>` which uses your custom implementation of `Route` interface

-With the last one you can implement your own `Route` on your own data type.
+Use the last option to implement your own `Route` on your own data type.

-The usage of routing is straightforward:
+Routing is straightforward:

 Using simple `String`s by `StringRoute`:
 ```kotlin